 - Arteriovenous malformations.

-In general, the heart fails as a whole, but sometimes a disproportionate burden falls on one ventricle, and this influences the pattern of symptoms and signs.
+In general, the heart fails as a whole.
+However, sometimes a disproportionate burden falls on one ventricle and this influences the pattern of symptoms and signs.
 There is no symptom or sign that is both sensitive and specific for chronic heart failure.

-- Dyspnoea and fatigue (may limit exercise tolerance).
+- Dyspnoea on exertion and fatigue (may limit exercise tolerance).

 - Paroxysmal nocturnal dyspnoea (PND).